tvansteenburgh/sinistral-getting-started/README.md

-# Sinistral - Getting Started
+# Stacklet IaC Governance - Getting Started

-A public repository of samples for users getting started with Sinistral.
+A public repository of samples for users getting started with Stacklet IaC.